 Best Ways to Prevent Ear Infections in Children

 There are plenty of ways that you can prevent ear infections from ever being an issue in your child’s life.
 Infections and viruses can be very tricky to deal with, so this isn’t an exact science.
 Doing the following will give you better chances, however.
-Firstly, vaccinating your child against the flu will help out a lot.
+First, vaccinating your child against the flu will help out a lot.
 This is because they will not be so susceptible to influenza as much as perhaps they were before.
 It’s also wise that you vaccinate them as this helps protect against more types of infection-causing bacteria.

 Encourage them to wash their hands frequently as this will help to prevent the spread of germs.
 It’s also wise that you do the same so that they do not catch anything from you.
 Do not allow other sick children to spend time with them and limit their time together with them if possible.